A note on higher order Gauss maps: Introduction

 In \cite{Zak93}, Zak defines a generalization of the above definition as follows.
 For $n\leq m\leq N-1$, let $\Gr(m,N)$ be the Grassmanian variety of $m$-dimensional linear subspaces in $\PP^N$, and define $\sP_m=\overline{\{(x,\alpha)\in X_{sm}\times \Gr(m,N) | {\mathbb T}_{X,x}\subseteq L_\alpha\}},$ where $L_\alpha$ is the linear subspace corresponding to $\alpha \in \Gr(m,N)$ and the bar denotes the Zariski closure in $X \times \Gr(m,N)$.
 The {\bf $m$-th Gauss map} is the projection $\gamma_m: \sP_m\to \Gr(m,N)$.
 When $m=n$ we recover the classical Gauss map, $\gamma_n=\gamma.$ These generalized Gauss maps still enjoy the property that a general fiber is a linear subspace, \cite[2.3 (c)]{Zak93}.
 Moreover a general fiber is always finite if $X$ is smooth and $n\leq m\leq N-n+1,$ \cite[2.3 (b)]{Zak93}.

 In this paper we consider a different generalization of the Gauss map where, instead of higher dimensional linear spaces tangent at a point, we use linear spaces tangent to higher order, namely the osculating spaces.
-The osculating space of order $k$ of $X$ at a smooth point $x\in X_{sm}, \Osc_x^k,$ is a linear subspace of $\PP^N$ of dimension $t,$ where $n\leq t\leq {n+k\choose n},$ see Definition \ref{def:osc}.
+The osculating space of order $k$ of $X$ at a smooth point $x\in X_{sm}, \Osc_x^k,$ is a linear subspace of $\PP^N$ of dimension $d_k,$ where $n\leq d_k\leq {n+k\choose n},$ see Definition \ref{def:osc}.
 We can then define a rational map $\gamma^k:X\dashrightarrow \Gr(d_k-1,N)$ that assigns to a point $x$ the $k$-th osculating space of $X$ at $x$, $\gamma^k(x)=\Osc^k_x,$ where $d_k$ is the general $k$-th osculating dimension, see Definition \ref{def:gauss}.
 Notice that when $k=1$, we recover the classical Gauss map, $\gamma^1=\gamma_n=\gamma.$ We call $\gamma^k$ the {\bf Gauss map of order k}.
 This definition was originally introduced in \cite{CA22} and later studied in \cite{Pohl} under the name of associated maps.
 Higher order Gauss maps have subsequently been studied in connection to higher fundamental forms in \cite{L94} and \cite{DI15}, while Gauss maps of order $2$ have been investigated in \cite{FI01}.

 For the classical Gauss map $\gamma$ the linearity of a general fiber is a consequence of the reflexivity property of the projective dual variety of $X.$ Higher order tangency has also been used to generalize the notion of duality and define the higher order dual varieties, $X^k,$ see \cite[Ch 2]{P81}.
 Unfortunately $X^k$ does not always enjoy reflexivity properties, even if $X$ is nonsingular, as pointed out in \cite[Prop.
 1]{P81}.
-It is therefore reasonable not to expect linearity of the general fiber of $\gamma^k.$ We concentrate instead on establishing a generalization of the finiteness of the Gauss maps of order $k$ when the variety is nonsingular (a property that, as remarked above, does not always hold for Zak's Gauss maps).
-First we generalize the classical picture by requiring the Gauss maps to be regular when the variety $X$ is nonsingular and thus we consider $k$-jet spanned embeddings, see Definition \ref{def:kjet}, for which $d_k= {n+k\choose n}$ at all points.
-The use of certain techniques from projective geometry imposes the assumption of $\kk=\CC.$ We sternly think though that the results in this paper should be extendable to any field of characteristic zero.
-Theorem \ref{finite} shows:
+It is therefore reasonable, as also indicated by the main result in \cite{FI01}, not to expect linearity of the general fiber of $\gamma_k,$ even when the variety is non-singular.
+Example \ref{non smooth} provides a toric and singular example of a Gauss map with non-linear fibers.